MetaMask/snaps/packages/snaps-cli/README.md

 - Type: `Record<string, unknown>`

 The environment configuration.
-This is used to set environment variables for the snap, which can be accessed using `process.env`.
+This is used to set environment variables for the Snap, which can be accessed using `process.env`.

 In addition to the environment variables set by the user, the following environment variables are set by the CLI: